himanshu-alphonso/work/README.md

 Rahul Doshi
 Christopher Shay
 Jay Puntham-Baker
 Ravi Sarma
 Lampros K.

 ## Deploying to Production

-- Merge branch to be deployed to `master`
+- Merge branch to be deployed to `internal-dashboards/integration`
 - Set the environment to production with `a_setup_prodn`
 - Run `npm run build`
 - Restart the server with the new code